 Submission Guidelines

-Manuscripts intended for publication in JMechE should be written in a camera-ready form with production-quality figures and submitted online through the ScholarOne platform via https://mc04.manuscriptcentral.com/jmeche together with a cover letter (Cover Letter Template).
+These guidelines are applicable to submissions and publications for the year 2025 and ahead.
+Manuscripts intended for publication in JMechE should be written in a camera-ready form with production-quality figures and submitted online through the journal submission platform via https://journal.uitm.edu.my/ojs/index.php/JMechE.
+This must be submitted with a cover letter (Cover Letter Template).

 General Instructions

-Manuscripts should be typed using Times New Roman font (point 10) and single-spaced in a 152 mm x 227 mm paper size, with margins: left and upper: 22 mm each; right: 20 mm, lower: 25 mm.
-Limit your submission to a maximum of 20 typed pages.
-The specified typesetter template can be downloaded here.
+Manuscripts should be typed in Times New Roman font (size 10) and single-spaced on paper measuring 19.2 cm by 26.2 cm.
+The margins are 2.1 cm each on the left and right, 1.33 cm on the top, and 2.5 cm on the bottom.
+Please limit your submission to a maximum of 15 typed pages.
+The required typesetter template can be downloaded here.

 Abstract

-The manuscript should include the title of the paper; the author’s name and affiliation; and a short abstract of between 200 and 300 words that clearly summarizes the paper.
-The abstract serves as a general introduction to the topic and a brief, non-technical summary of the main results and their implications.
+The manuscript must contain the paper’s title, the author’s name and affiliation, and a concise abstract not exceeding 300 words that clearly summarises the content.
+The abstract serves as a general introduction to the topic and a brief, non-technical summary of the main findings and their implications.

 Keywords

-A list of keywords supplied by the author should appear on a line following the abstract.
-The keywords selected should be comprehensive and subject-specific.
-A maximum of five keywords should be sufficient to cover the major subjects of a given paper.
-General terms should not appear as keywords, as they have little use as information retrieval tools.
-Please choose keywords to be as specific as possible and list the most specific first, proceeding to the most general last.
+A list of keywords provided by the author should be placed on the left side of the abstract.
+The selected keywords should be comprehensive and subject-specific.
+A maximum of five keywords should suffice to cover the main topics of a given paper.
+General terms should not be used as keywords since they are of little value as information retrieval tools.
+Please select keywords that are as specific as possible, listing the most specific first and proceeding to the most general last.

 Units